scanner-research/esperlight/README.md

 // TODO

-# Generating bounding box json and embeddings from mask-rcnn output
+# Generating bbox embeddings from mask-rcnn output

 The next step is to use the mask-rcnn dump to generate the bounding box and the embeddings information Esperlight expects. `create_embeddings.py` takes in video, mask-rcnn output and thresholding parameters for the bounding boxes to be considered.
 The thresholding parameters that you can control are bounding box width `--minx`, height `--miny` and score `--score`.
 The script depends on Tensorflow's [`slim`](https://github.com/tensorflow/models/tree/master/research/slim) package and the pretrained [`ResNet`](http://download.tensorflow.org/models/resnet_v2_101_2017_04_14.tar.gz) model.
 Please download them and set the appropriate path in `tensorflow_config.ini`.
 You can also pass GPU id to `create_embeddings.py` to run on a specific GPU (defaults to 0)